Dr. David Buchanan

 - BA, Human Kinetics, 1998, University of British Columbia

-Over the past few years, I have collaborated with students and colleagues to develop online platforms and scholarly websites that facilitate book history research and open access publication.
+Over the past few years, I have also collaborated with students and colleagues to develop online platforms and scholarly websites that facilitate material history research and open access publication.
 Most recently, I was the coordinator of the SSHRC-funded digital resource Popular Print Edmonton, which describes contemporary print culture and reading practices in Edmonton.

 Buchanan, David.
 Acts of Modernity: The Historical Novel and Effective Communication, 1814-1901.
 Routledge, 2017.

 —. “‘Yours for the Revolution’: Communication and Identity in The Western Clarion.”
 English Studies in Canada, vol. 41, no. 2-3, 2015, pp. 133-64.

 —.
 “Waverley Novels, New Chapbooks, and Histories of Reading.”
 Journal of the Edinburgh Bibliographical Society, vol. 10, 2015, pp. 139-57.